andistoev/udacity-blockchain-developer-nanodegree--nd1309/project4-ethereum-flight-surety-dapp/README.md

-# FlightSurety
+# Ethereum FlightSurety

-FlightSurety is flight delay insurance for passengers.
+Ethereum FlightSurety is flight delay insurance for passengers.

 - Managed as a collaboration between multiple airlines
 - The passengers purchase insurance prior to flight